norahaorth/slacNorah/README.md

-# Data Analysis of LCLS-SC Quench Data Project
+# LCLS-SC Quench Data Analysis

 This project contains Python tools for analyzing, visualizing, and labeling SRF cavity quench data from the LCLS-SC.
 It is built using Python and various Python libraries.
 It includes: